danchoi/hush/README.markdown

 * OS X Snow Leopard or Lion
 * a web browser or Hulu Desktop for Mac
-* Hush does notwork with Safari on OS X Lion
+* Hush does not work with Safari on OS X Lion

 Hush is free and [open source](https://github.com/danchoi/hush)!